Chemical energetics - Exothermic and endothermic reactions (3)

 Enthalpy change of reaction = Energy released - Energy required to break bonds

-Therefore, the enthalpy change of reaction for the formation of ammonia is -599 kJ/mol.
+Therefore, the enthalpy change of reaction for the formation of water is 1354 kJ/mol.

 3.

-Consider the following reaction pathway diagram, which shows the enthalpy change for the decomposition of calcium carbonate.
+The following reaction pathway diagram shows the enthalpy change for the reaction between methane and oxygen.